CodingC1402/SpaghettiEngine/README.md

 - Animated tile.

 To do:
-- K-d-tree.
 - A* path finding.
 - Ridable platform.
-- Surface ( like in unity )
 - Enemy script.
 - Health script.
 - Main menu.
-- Audio.
 - Settings.
 - UI Component.